-To meet the deadlines and expectations of the 2030 Agenda, development cooperation needs to change more radically and at a vastly accelerated pace.
+8. To meet the deadlines and expectations set out in the 2030 Agenda, development cooperation needs to change more radically and at a vastly accelerated pace.
 Development cooperation can help to reverse negative trends in inequality, conflict, climate change and the rise of violent extremism and populism.
 These trends threaten hard-won development gains.
-They raise the stakes for bringing the broader public behind the agenda and for generating support for its achievement.
-Although progress has been made in adjusting development cooperation to the 2030 Agenda, it is still in flux.
+They raise the stakes for bringing the broader public behind the 2030 Agenda and for generating support for its achievement.
+Although progress has been made in adjusting development cooperation to the era of the Sustainable Development Goals, it is still in flux.
 Big issues remain to be tackled.
-Actors are struggling to learn fast enough how to operate and achieve results in an increasingly complex and diverse development cooperation system or "non-system".
+Actors are struggling to learn fast enough how to operate and achieve results in an increasingly complex and diverse development cooperation system.
 The situation demands both bold and inclusive leadership and timeliness of action by policymakers and practitioners at all levels.